 I attended secondary state school from 1987-1992, a period which coincided with the National Oracy Project.
 However it can’t have been very ‘national’ because speaking and listening was not on the menu at my school.
-There was no philosophical enquiry; no debating club; no emphasis on public speaking.
+There was no philosophical enquiry; no debating club; no explicit teaching of public speaking skills.
 Once, I entered a debating competition with some classmates, where we found ourselves in a head-to-head with the neighbouring independent grammar school.
 Needless to say, we got torn to shreds.
 It was embarrassing.

 It was only this year that I discovered what I think is a staggering fact.
 In one of the most common forms of competitive debate, the team proposing the motion are referred to as the ‘government’, and the team arguing against are referred to as the ‘opposition’.
 The individuals opening the debate are referred to as the Prime Minister and Deputy Prime Minister, and those opposing are referred to as the Leader and Deputy Leader of the Opposition.

 Just take a moment to let this sink in.
 At schools like Eton, which recently spent £18 million on a new debating chamber, students regularly get to play a game of ‘government versus opposition’.
-In state schools, children are regularly told to sit down and shut up.
-This is a sweeping generalisation of course, but I would venture there is more than a grain of truth in it.
-In state schools, ‘stop talking in class’ is a common refrain: the slogan of the pro-oracy organisation Voice21 – ‘get talking in class’ – is well-chosen.
+They are literally rehearsing for when they get to run the country.
+This is a good thing: one should rehearse such things.
+But they should be being rehearsed in every schol in the land.
+However, in contrast to schools like Eton, in state schools, ‘stop talking in class’ is a common refrain: the slogan of the pro-oracy organisation Voice21 – ‘get talking in class’ – is well-chosen.
 And people wonder why so many children from independent schools seem to graduate with unflappable confidence.
 I wonder where this might come from?

 Meanwhile back at the odyssey…